GraspIO/docs-user-guide/Workbench/Operations.md

-# Performing Workbench Operations
+# Repository Operations

-### Creating a Model
+## Creating a Document

-In order to create a new model, you need to click on the **&#10753;** sign at the bottom of the explorer tree panel.
-A dropdown will open with a list of document types (i.e. grammars) that you can use.
+To create a new model click on the **&#10753;** sign at the bottom of the explorer tree panel.
+A dropdown will open with a list of available document types.

-Select the type that you need and a popup window will open, asking to enter the model name.
-Enter some name by which you can later recognize your model, but don't worry, you can always change it later.
-You won't be able to change the model type though.
+Select the type that you want and enter the name of the new document in a popup window.
+You can always rename it later.

-### Opening Model for Editing
+## Opening Document for Editing

-To open model for editing, simply click on its name in the explorer tree.
-If some other model was opened in editor, it will automatically close at this point.
-Grasp saves model edits automatically as you make them, so it should be OK even if you made some changes in the previous model before closing it.
+To open model for editing, click on its name in the explorer tree.
+Since Grasp saves your edits automatically as you make them, so it is OK to open a new document without closing the previous one first.

-### Saving and Publishing Model Changes
+##  Saving and Publishing Document Changes

-There is no need to do anything to save model changes in the workbench.
-They are saved automatically.
-However, in order to make your changes visible to everybody, you need to publish them into the master repository by clicking on the **Publish** button in model editor's toolbar.
+Changes are saved to your private workspace automatically.
+But in order to make them visible to other users, you need to publish them into the master repository by clicking on the **Publish** button in model editor's toolbar.
+Each time you do that a new version of the document and generated content is saved in the repository.

-### Deleting a Model
+## Deleting a Document

-The model is deleted through its editor: first you open model for editing, then mark it as deleted, and finally publish this change to the main repository.
-It is described in the next chapter.
+To delete a model, open model for editing, then mark it as deleted by clicking on the **Delete** button ("trashcan") on the toolbar, and finally publish this change to the main repository to delete it permanently.
+Until you publish it you can still recover the document by reverting the change from the toolbar.

-### Renaming a Model
+## Renaming a Document

-To rename a model you also need to open it for editing and change its name in the Properties tab.
+To rename a model you need to open it in the editor and edit its name in the header section.

-### Organizing Folders
+## Managing Folders

-The folders in the workbench explorer are shown automatically accordingly to the organization criteria that you have selected in the explorer tree.

-If you chose *organize by grammars*, then a folder is created for each model type (grammar) that exists in the repository.

-If you chose *organize by tags*, then you you need to tag your models through the editor shown on the Properties tab, and a chain of folders will be automatically shown for the sequences of tags that you have defined for each model.
+There is no concept of user-defined folders in Grasp.
+The Explorer panel organizes repository documents automatically by their type (grammar) or by userd-defined tags.
+You can use tags as folder names if you wish.